TheIanAquino/Public-Zettelkasten/_notes/What the hell is this website.md

 As I experimented with content creation, I came across the idea of [[Digital Gardens\|digital gardens]].

-In short, a place that compiles the plethora of materials that a person encounters.
+A place that compiles the essence that a person gets from the plethora of materials that he encounters.

 Think, signal from everything in my life, combined.